 Rinse the palak or spinach leaves very well in running water.
 Tender stem are fine.
 If the stems are stringy, then discard the stems.

 Boil 3 cups water in a pan or microwave or electric heater.
-Add ¼ tsp salt to the hot water and stir.
+Add ¼ teaspoon salt to the hot water and stir.
 When the water comes to a rolling boil, switch off the flame.
 Add the spinach leaves in the hot water.
 Let the palak leaves sit in the water for about 1 minute.

 After 1 minute, using a pasta tong, take the leaves.